oitzujoey/duck-lisp/language.md

 (defun imag-part (complex)
   (cdr (composite-value complex)))

-(; There isn't generally a good reason to do this for a complex type.)
+;; There isn't generally a good reason to do this for a complex type.
 (set-composite-value complex (cons -5.9 -6.3))
 ```